 SQL Server stored procedure transaction return value

-In this section, you will see an example where you will deal with a transaction in a SQL Server stored procedure and return a value based on the status of the transaction.
+In this section, you will see an example where you will deal with a transaction in a SQL Server stored procedure and return a value based on the transaction’s status.

-• The following stored procedure will insert record into the Persons table and the Phones table.
+- The following stored procedure will insert record into the Persons and Phones tables.

 USE [master]